PyFunceble/ci_test/README.rst

 ci_test
 =======

-A repository to test PyFunceble in a (Travis) CI environment.
+A repository to test PyFunceble in a Continuous Integration (CI) context.